btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 }
 ```

 Now test your Nginx config with `service nginx configtest` and reload the config with `service nginx reload`.

+Notice: If your BTCPay Server install has more than one domain (for example `WOOCOMMERCE_HOST` or `BTCPAY_ADDITIONAL_HOSTS`) you will need to modify your config for each domain name.
+The example above only covers 1 domain name called `btcpay.domain.com`.

 ## Web-deployment